 - Scrape residue from the sides of the bowl with a spatula and continue to whip.
 Repeat this process several times until the cream is at a consistency that you're happy with then store it in a glass jar or any other container you have handy.

 Hot Tip: Depending on where you live, you may want to store your cream in the fridge during the warmer months!

-Finally, when purchasing essential oils it is important to make sure they are pure, organic where possible and come from a trusted supplier.
-Here are a couple of essential oil providers that we recommend.
+Finally, when purchasing essential oils it is important to make sure they are pure, organic where possible, and come from a trusted supplier.
+Learn more with our Essential Oils Buying Guide.